Bartzi/loans/README.md

 1. Install a Python Version `>= 3.6`.
 It is important to have a Python version that is greater than **3.6**, because the code won't work with older python versions.
-2. Create a new `virtualenvironment` for this code.
+1. Create a new `virtualenvironment` for this code.
 You can use the excellent [Virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) for this purpose.
-3. Install all requirements with `pip install -r requirements.txt`.
+1. Make sure you have `CUDA`, `cuDNN` and if you like also `NCCL` installed.
-4. Make sure you have `CUDA`, `cuDNN` and if you like also `NCCL` installed.
+1. Install all requirements with `pip install -r requirements.txt`.
-4. Sit back and have a coffee/tea, while `cupy` compiles.
+1. Sit back and have a coffee/tea, while `cupy` compiles.
-5. If you want to follow this README, it makes sense to install `youtube-dl`.
+1. If you want to follow this README, it makes sense to install `youtube-dl`.

 ## Data Preparation